 The AWIPS Convective Warning Fundamentals, is a comprehensive introduction to all the AWIPS convective warning-related tools.
-You will need this when you start implementing RAC training into the RAC warning decision making exercises and simulations in the workshop primer and workshops.
-All RAC students must take it, including "experienced" forecasters, because it's important that everyone have the same WDTD approved skill set and be on the same page when they work together as a warning team in our Workshop simulation/scenarios.
+You will need this when you start implementing RAC training into the RAC warning decision making exercises and simulations in the workshop primer and at the workshops All RAC students must take it, including "experienced" forecasters, because it's important that everyone have the same WDTD approved skill set and be on the same page when they work together as a warning team in our Workshop simulation/scenarios.

 The delivery method is a blend of VLab and WES-2 Bridge.
-Most of the VLab web pages and job sheets are taken on the live AWIPS which will be some version of build 18 for most sites and 19.2.1 for others.
+Most of the VLab web pages and job sheets are taken on the live AWIPS which will be some version of build 18 or build 19.
 The practice videos must be taken on the WES-2 Bridge and will require the 17.3.1 WES-2 Bridge.
 Most of the content is independent of AWIPS builds, but there will be notes about any different AWIPS behaviors between builds in the VLab materials.
 The VLab job sheets and WES videos will prepare you to take a proficiency test that is proctored by your local facilitator.